systemli/systemli-website/content/english/service/hosting.md

 Forums are practical for discussions and exchange of views within a group or organization.
 W offer phpBB as a forum software.

-#### Demoticker
+#### Ticker

 We offer a ticker software with which you can accompany your political actions.
-Further information is found [here](ticker.html).
+Further information is found [here](/en/service/ticker).

 #### Static Websites
  Your can upload static HTML/CSS cia SFTP to our web server.